YieldShield/apply/applications/yieldshield.md

 ## Project Overview

-Your savings account is fully insured, you earn a small risk free yield and your bank gets rich.
-What if you could make high DeFi yields risk free with a decentralized insurance protocol?
+Your savings account is fully insured, you earn a small risk-free yield, and your bank gets rich.
+What if you could make high DeFi yields risk-free with a decentralized insurance protocol?
 That's exactly the problem that YieldShield solves.
-It's a decentralized, highly capital efficient insurance protocol that uses a tranche-based risk allocation.
-It serves as the DeFi abstraction layer that makes decentralized finance usable for everyone and will disrubt traditional savings accounts.
+It's a decentralized, highly capital-efficient insurance protocol that uses a tranche-based risk allocation.
+It serves as the DeFi abstraction layer that makes decentralized finance usable for everyone and will disrupt traditional savings accounts.

 <img src="../static/img/yieldshield1.png" alt="YieldShield" width="500"/>